kodecocodes/english-style-guide/README.md

 **Control-drag**

+**delight**

+Please refrain from using this word when talking about UI animations.
+You’re a better writer than that.

 **document outline**
 Apple tends to use the term _outline view_ in its documentation, so that is OK as well; however, use one or the other for consistency.